haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 **Import axios into your project**

-Considering best practices, it is recommended to add API urls into `.env` files while developing large scale application.
-In Vue.js applications, to be able to acces the **env** variables inside your project, we need to prefix it as `VUE_APP_`.
+Considering best practices, it is recommended to add API URLs into `.env` files while developing large scale applications.
+In Vue.js applications, to be able to access the **env** variables inside your project, we need to prefix it as `VUE_APP_`.
 So, if you want to save **BASE_URL**, create a .env file in the root of your project directory and add the following line.
 ```shell
 VUE_APP_BASE_URL=https://myApiServerUrl.com
 ```
 Once we have our environment variables in place, we can retrieve them while creating axios instances.
-We can additionally pass all our configuration into this instace, including headers and use this instance to create HTTP requests.
+We can additionally pass all our configuration into this instance, including headers and use this instance to create HTTP requests.
 ```javascript
 import axios from axios;